-This section discusses the approach to existing conditions (i.e., the environmental baseline) under CEQA, the No Project Alternative under CEQA, and the No Action Alternative under NEPA.
+This section discusses the approach to existing conditions (i.e., environmental baseline) under CEQA and the No Project Alternative, as well as under NEPA and the No Action Alternative.

 Under CEQA, the lead agency assesses the significance of the impacts of a proposed project by comparing those impacts against the environmental baseline.
-Pursuant to Section 15125(a) of the

-CEQA Guidelines, the baseline generally consists of the physical conditions that exist at the time a notice of preparation (NOP) is published for an EIR.
+Pursuant to Section 15125(a) of the CEQA Guidelines, the baseline generally consists of the physical conditions that exist at the time a notice of preparation (NOP) is published for an EIR.
 Where existing conditions change or fluctuate over time, and where necessary to provide the most accurate picture of a project's impacts, the environmental baseline may be defined by referencing historical conditions or conditions that are expected to occur when the project commences its operations.
 A CEQA lead agency may also use a future conditions baseline (i.e., beyond the date when project operations commence), but if the agency relies solely on such a future baseline, it must demonstrate that use of an existing conditions baseline would be uninformative or misleading.
 In defining the baseline, the goal is "to give the public and decision makers the most accurate and understandable picture practically possible of the project's likely near-term and long-term impacts."

-The impact analyses in this EIR/EIS use an environmental baseline that incorporates water supply facilities and ongoing plans and programs that existed as of January 23, 2017, the date for the Authority's NOP.
-However, the environmental baseline in this EIR/EIS was updated to capture conditions through the end of 2020, as described below, in order to reflect significant changes in the applicable regulatory operating requirements in 2019-2020 before publication of the RDEIR/SDEIS, to provide a more accurate depiction of the Project's impacts.
-The 2020 environmental baseline reflects a range of historical hydrologic conditions (e.g., watershed runoff); current physical conditions (e.g., dams); the water rights orders and decisions and water quality criteria from the State Water Resources Control Board (State Water Board); updated municipal, environmental, and agricultural water uses; updated land uses; and relevant laws, regulations, plans, and policies, including updated regulatory operating conditions for the CVP and SWP.
+The impact analyses in the EIR/EIS use an existing conditions baseline that incorporates water supply facilities and ongoing plans and programs that existed as of the January 23, 2017, date for the Authority's NOP.
+However, regulatory operating requirements (i.e., 2019 Biological Opinions [BiOps] for the Coordinated Long-Term Operations of the CVP and SWP and Incidental Take Permit for the Long-Term Operation of the SWP) have changed since January 2017, and an updated baseline is necessary to provide the most accurate picture of the Project's impacts.
+Therefore, the existing conditions baseline under CEQA has been updated to capture conditions through 2020.
+The 2020 environmental baseline reflects a range of historical hydrologic conditions (e.g., watershed runoff); current physical conditions (e.g., dams); current regulatory operating conditions of the CVP and the SWP; the water rights orders and decisions and water quality criteria from the State Water Resources Control Board; current municipal, environmental, and agricultural water uses; current land uses; and relevant current laws, regulations, plans, and policies.